Salt (chemistry): Formation

-Ionic compounds can be produced from their constituent ions by evaporation, precipitation, or freezing.
-Reactive metals such as the alkali metals can react directly with the highly electronegative halogen gases to form an ionic product.
-They can also be synthesized as the product of a high temperature reaction between solids.
+Many metals such as the alkali metals react directly with the electronegative halogens gases to form salts.

-If the ionic compound is soluble in a solvent, it can be obtained as a solid compound by evaporating the solvent from this electrolyte solution.
-As the solvent is evaporated, the ions do not go into the vapor, but stay in the remaining solution, and when they become sufficiently concentrated, nucleation occurs, and they crystallize into an ionic compound.
+Solid salts can form upon evaporation of solvent from their solutions once the solution is supersaturated and the solid compound nucleates.
 This process occurs widely in nature and is the means of formation of the evaporite minerals.
-Another method of recovering the compound from solution involves saturating a solution at high temperature and then reducing the solubility by reducing the temperature until the solution is supersaturated and the solid compound nucleates.

-Insoluble ionic compounds can be precipitated by mixing two solutions, one with the cation and one with the anion in it.
+Insoluble salts can be precipitated by mixing two solutions, one containing the cation and one containing the anion.
 Because all solutions are electrically neutral, the two solutions mixed must also contain counterions of the opposite charges.
-To ensure that these do not contaminate the precipitated ionic compound, it is important to ensure they do not also precipitate.
+To ensure that these do not contaminate the precipitated salt, it is important to ensure they do not also precipitate.
 If the two solutions have hydrogen ions and hydroxide ions as the counterions, they will react with one another in what is called an acid–base reaction or a neutralization reaction to form water.
 Alternately the counterions can be chosen to ensure that even when combined into a single solution they will remain soluble as spectator ions.

-If the solvent is water in either the evaporation or precipitation method of formation, in many cases the ionic crystal formed also includes water of crystallization, so the product is known as a hydrate, and can have very different chemical properties.
+If the solvent is water in either the evaporation or precipitation method of formation, in many cases the ionic crystal formed also includes water of crystallization, so the product is known as a hydrate, and can have very different chemical properties compared to the anhydrous material.

 Molten salts will solidify on cooling to below their freezing point.
-This is sometimes used for the solid-state synthesis of complex ionic compounds from solid reactants, which are first melted together.
+This is sometimes used for the solid-state synthesis of complex salts from solid reactants, which are first melted together.
 In other cases, the solid reactants do not need to be melted, but instead can react through a solid-state reaction route.
 In this method, the reactants are repeatedly finely ground into a paste and then heated to a temperature where the ions in neighboring reactants can diffuse together during the time the reactant mixture remains in the oven.
 Other synthetic routes use a solid precursor with the correct stoichiometric ratio of non-volatile ions, which is heated to drive off other species.

 In some reactions between highly reactive metals (usually from Group 1 or Group 2) and highly electronegative halogen gases, or water, the atoms can be ionized by electron transfer, a process thermodynamically understood using the Born–Haber cycle.

+Salts can be formed through a variety of reaction types, such as those between: